 Independence Day, which we celebrate on July 4, is the federal holiday commemorating the Declaration of Independence on July 4, 1776 and our separation from Great Britain during the Revolution.

 There are several U.S. national holidays in addition to Independence Day.
 Some celebrate important religious or cultural holidays, such as New Year’s Day or Christmas.
-Memorial Day and Veterans Day commemorate the contributions of our armed services to protecting America.
+Memorial Day and Veterans Day commemorate the contributions of our armed services to protecting America—with Memorial Day specifically to honor soldiers who died in military service while Veterans Day honors all those who served in the U.S. military.
 Thanksgiving was initially proclaimed a federal holiday by George Washington, who called for a day for Americans to thank God for the blessings rendered to the republic, a practice which was made permanent by Presidents Abraham Lincoln and Ulysses Grant.

 Other holidays celebrate the contributions of distinguished Americans to the country’s history.
 For example:

 - President’s Day: formerly celebrated as Washington’s Birthday but expanded to cover other presidents, especially Abraham Lincoln.

 - Martin Luther King Jr. Day celebrates the civil rights activist and his legacy.

 - Labor Day celebrates the contribution of workers to America.